 CDBG funds will be used to hire a CPA, a legal consultant as needed, support part of case manager's salary and the executive director.
 4 Tomorrow will create quarterly group cohorts for Spanish speaking Bellevue residents who want to strengthen, grow, or start a business, with a focus on Latina-women owned and startup businesses.
 4 Tomorrow will contract with one Spanish speaking CPA to conduct trainings and provide one on one personalized support to cohorts and consult with a Spanish speaking attorney to provide legal advice related to business proceedings for its participants.
+4 Tomorrow will provide small grants to potential microenterprise business owners to help support their business needs including but not limited to business licensure expenses, and other support identified by the businesses.
+Grants will be available to participants who successfully complete the trainings and demonstrate a need for the small business grants.
 Funding will help create greater economic stability and security for small business owners as well as the community by increasing access to local at-home childcare and other needed services.
-Although microenterprise assistance will be a new program for 4 Tomorrow, its success with running a large rental assistance for the first time using federal dollars during the pandemic, enables staff to recommend partial funding for this application.
-Full funding is not recommended because staff believes it is in the best interest of the community for all four microenterprise applicants to be supported.
-In addition, not all proposed elements of the proposal are eligible expenses.
+Although microenterprise assistance will be a new program for 4 Tomorrow, its success with running a large rental assistance for the first time using federal dollars during the pandemic, enables staff to recommend full funding for this application.
+The agency welcomes the opportunity to participate in a cohort with the other agencies.

-Bighug Korean Resource Center Microenterprise Growth, Support and Training
+Bighug Korean Resource Center Microenterprise Growth, Support and Training technical assistance and resources in a timely manner.

-CDBG funds will be used to support employment of one half-time staff to provide support and resources for small businesses and their families in the Korean community.
-The staff person will be dedicated to assisting small business owners with technical assistance and resources in a timely manner.
 Bighug's goal is to provide access to small business priority needs and provide support to build resiliency for business owners and their families to minimize the financial, health and educational disparities of hard-working and disadvantaged people due to language and cultural barriers.
-The agency has significant experience in supporting small businesses.
-The staff recommends full funding of this application.
+The agency has significant experience in supporting small businesses and has deep ties to the community.
+The staff recommends funding this agency significantly more than its ask.
+This agency is used to depending upon volunteers to run its organization and support its community members.
+Staff met with this agency to explain that the City would prefer to fully fund the costs of this work and allow them to be able to provide grants to its participants.
+In addition, staff is asking that they participate in a cohort with the other microenterprise providers.
+The agency welcomes the opportunity to do so.